spencercheng/lover/README.md

 - User registration - Creates a new account in the database.
 - existing users can login.
-- Use MongoDB to store credentials - Stores both user and their hashed passwords.
+- Use MongoDB to store credentials - User and hashed passwords stored securely.
-- Restricts functionality - The api's all require authenticated users.
+- Functionality restriction - APIs require authenticated users.

 ## WebSocket deliverable

-For this deliverable I used webSocket to send hearts to connected users in realtime.
+For this deliverable I used webSocket to send sushi to connected users in realtime.

-- Backend listens for WebSocket connection - done!
+- Backend listens for WebSocket connection - Completed!
-- Frontend makes WebSocket connection - done!
+- Frontend makes WebSocket connection - Completed!
-- Data sent over WebSocket connection - done!
+- Data sent over WebSocket connection - Completed!
-- WebSocket data displayed - All connected users sent hearts are displayed
+- WebSocket data displayed - All connected users receive sushi displayed on the interface.